 Craig Pinhey on Vēro | ’11

 "The Gaspereau Valleys Benjamin Bridge unveils its long-awaited Icewine… Aged for four years before release, the elegantly-intense bouquet is redolent with piquant citrus, floral, spicy and honeyed notes.
 On the palate, similarly-focused intense lemon honey flavour comes in a rich syrupy texture with racy dynamic acid balance.
 Amazing length and complexity on the finish, with lemon, tangerine, orange, honey and floral blossoms.
 A new triumph for winemaking in Nova Scotia."
-3 out of 3 stars
+Score: 3 out of 3 stars

 Sean Wood on Borealis | 11/06/08